 The itinerary starts from Kathmandu, where you will prepare for the trek with your guide and porter before taking a flight to Lukla Airport.
 From there, you will trek to the Chuthanga

 Once you reach Khare, you will spend two days acclimatizing and training with your guide before attempting to summit Mera Peak.
 On summit day, you will rise early to begin your ascent.
-Depending on the weather conditions and your physical ability, it usually takes 8-9 hours to reach the summit of Mera Peak.
+Depending on the weather conditions and your physical ability, reaching the summit of Mera Peak usually takes 8-9 hours.

 Mera Peak Climbing is an incredible experience that will take you to the highest Peak in Nepal and provide you with a breathtaking view of some of the most majestic mountains in the world.
 For an unforgettable adventure.

-Additionally, Mera Peak Climbing is an excellent option for anyone with moderate mountaineering experience.
+Mera Peak Climbing is an excellent option for anyone with moderate mountaineering experience.
 It is a challenging trekking peak due to its altitude, but the technical mountaineering skills requirement is very basic.
-Besides, Northern Trekking Tema’s seasoned Sherpa guide will provide us with basic mountaineering training before the actual summit.
+Besides, Northern Trekking Tema’s seasoned Sherpa guide will provide us with basic Nepal mountaineering training before the Mera Peak Nepal.

 Namaste and welcome to Nepal!